Miriam Fernandez, Knowledge Media Institute, Open University (UK)

 Dr Miriam Fernandez is a Research Fellow at the Knowledge Media Institute (KMi), Open University, and a senior member of the Social Semantics and Web Science group.
 Before joining KMi, she was research associate at Universidad Autonoma de Madrid, Spain and software engineer (internship) at Google Zurich, Switzerland.
 Her research is at the intersection of the Web Science (WS) and Semantic Web communities (SW), where she has contributed with more than 100 peer-reviewed articles in various leading conferences and journals.
 She has extensive expertise in leading EU and national projects.
 She frequently participates in organising committees and editorial boards of the top SW and WS conferences, recently being program co-chair of the International Semantic Web conference in 2017, and serving as editor for the Journal of Web Semantics.

-Vanessa Murdock, Microsoft (US)
+Vanessa Murdock, Amazon (US)

 Hung Q Ngo, Relational AI Inc. (US)